 Horse racing is one of Australia's most popular pastimes, and as such, it is home to some of the biggest horse races in the world.
 The Melbourne Cup, The Everest and Cox Plate are just some of the races that attract the best horses from all around the world.
-Here's a bit more information about the major horse races held in Australia every year.
+Below you'll find more information about the major horse races held in Australia every year.

 If you're looking to try a new horse racing betting website, you can learn more about two of our recommended options by checking out our Ladbrokes Review and VicBet Review.